Emiljano Shehu: Platanias

 Shehu participated for the first time with Platanias first team on 24 September 2014 in a 2014–15 Greek Cup match against Serres where he managed to make his first senior debut playing as a starter in the 3–1 victory in which he substituted off in the 55th minute for Kostas Mendrinos.

 International career

-Shehu was called up for the first time in international level at the Albania national under-19 football team by coach Altin Lala for the double Friendly match against Bosnia and Herzegovina U19 on 21 & 23 April 2015.
+Shehu was called up for the first time in international level at the Albania national under-19 football team by coach Altin Lala for the double Friendly match against Bosnia and Herzegovina U19 on 21 and 23 April 2015.
 He debuted for the Albania U19 on 21 April in a 3–0 loss.